kyle-ewing/VOID/README.md

 ## Intellij (Preferred)

 1. Open up this project in INtelliJ IDEA.
 2. Set the Java SDK to Java 1.8.
+3. Sync Project with Maven